Robin Le Normand

 Robin Aimé Robert Le Normand (born 11 November 1996) is a professional footballer who plays as a centre-back for club Atlético Madrid.
 Born in France, he plays for the Spain national team.

 Le Normand started his professional career in France at Brest, where he made one first-team appearance, before joining Spanish side Real Sociedad in 2016.
+In 2024, he joined Atlético Madrid.

-Le Normand obtained Spanish nationality in 2023, and was part of the Spain squad that won the UEFA Nations League in the same year, before also winning the UEFA European Championship in 2024.
+Le Normand obtained Spanish nationality in 2023, and was part of the Spain squads that won the 2023 UEFA Nations League and UEFA Euro 2024.

 Club career

 Brest

 Born in Pabu, Côtes-d'Armor, Le Normand represented Brest as a youth player.
 On 21 September 2013 he made his senior debut, starting with the reserve team in a 1–0 CFA 2 away loss against Lannion.

 Le Normand scored his first senior goal on 19 March 2016, netting his team's third in a 3–3 draw at Fougères.
 On 15 April, he made his professional debut by starting in a 2–1 away loss against Sochaux for the Ligue 2.
+He was released at the end of the season.